rougin/codeigniter/README.md

 [![Software License][ico-license]][link-license]
 [![Total Downloads][ico-downloads]][link-downloads]

-Provides the core functionality of the [Codeigniter](http://www.codeigniter.com/) framework.
+This is a library that provides the core functionality (the "system" folder) of the [Codeigniter](http://www.codeigniter.com/) framework that might can be useful for testing framework-related libraries.

 ## Installation